ndphillips/FFTrees/README.md

 ### Package updates

+1.1.9

+- Bug-fixes
+    - Fixed a bug where levels with no classifications are not plotted correctly.

 1.1.7

 - Trees can now use the same cue multiple times within a tree.
 To do this, set `rank.method = "c"` and `repeat.cues = TRUE`.